krsna1729/testapi/README.md

 # Using Kubernetes

 We are using [k3s](https://github.com/rancher/k3s/blob/master/README.md) to launch a lightweight Kubernetes cluster.
-This allows you to seamlessly deploy model latency across a cluster of machines without adding signifant overhead.
+This allows you to seamlessly deploy model latency across a cluster of machines without adding significant overhead.
 This also allows you to model noisy neighbour or adding more load to the microservice itself by adding load containers to the POD.
 This also allows you to constrain the workload's CPU and Memory profile.

 > Note: You can use any kubernetes cluster, even an existing working cluster to deploy the service chain.